Army wide receiver Casey Reynolds catches a pass and scores...

 ‘This is why you come to Notre Dame’

 The game features two of the most historically significant programs in the nation and celebrates the centennial of one of the most immortalized events in all of sports: the 1924 meeting between the schools from which the “Four Horsemen” nickname was bestowed upon the Notre Dame backfield by sportswriter Grantland Rice.
-It’s a riveting present-day matchup as well, with one loss between them, that could determine whether either or both teams make the 12-school playoff bracket in December, and where they might be seeded.

 “This is why you come to Notre Dame, for opportunities like this,” Monteforte said.
 “It’s so incredible.
 When I came here, who would ever think I would get to come home and play in front of a home crowd in my home state?
-I’m just so excited.”

-So are the 75 or so family members and friends who will be attending the game to root for him, a number that includes the 55 lucky ones who get to make the trip to and from the Bronx on a bus rented by Monteforte’s mother, Justina.
+So are the 75 or so family members and friends who will be attending the game to root for him, a number that includes the 55 lucky ones who will get to make the trip to and from the Bronx on a bus rented by Monteforte’s mother, Justina.

-“Army is not too far,” he said, “but the Bronx is that much closer, so it’s super nice.”
+“Army is not too far,” he said, “but the Bronx is that much closer, so it’s super-nice.”

 Their journey to this moment